 The Great Nyack House Tour - Houses with a Secret

-The Historical Society of the Nyacks will be hosting its sixth biennial house tour on Saturday, May 3, 2014, from 10 a.m. to 4 p.m.
+The Historical Society of the Nyacks hosted its sixth biennial house tour on Saturday, May 3, 2014.

-Titled "Houses with a Secret," this special tour invites visitors to explore 10 houses that have mysteries hiding behind the doors.
-In case your speculation does not unlock the secrets in each amazing home, our volunteer docents will be there to demystify the local history surrounding each property.
+Titled "Houses with a Secret," this special tour invited visitors to explore 10 houses that have mysteries hiding behind the doors.
+Our volunteer docents were there to demystify the local history surrounding each property.

 We thank Event Sponsor Alan Englander of A L Sustainability LLC, and all of sponsors,